dotnet/roslyn-tools/docs/RepoToolset.md

 ﻿# Description

-RepoToolset is a set of msbuild props and targets files that provide build features needed across repos, such as CI integration, packaging, testing, and signing.
+RepoToolset is a set of msbuild props and targets files that provide build features needed across repos, such as CI integration, packaging, testing, and signing via Microbuild.

 The goals are
 - to reduce the amount of copies of same or similar props, targets and scripts across repos